 “Spirit Animals” – “Luminous Beings” – “Dream World” – “Guardian Spirits” – “Power Objects” – “Vision Quest” – “Gateways” – “Magic Circles” – “Astral Realm” – “Dimensional Rift” – “Neo-Frontier” – “Void” – “Metaverse” – “Time Warp” – “Hyper-Scapes” – “Otherworlds” – “Beyond” – etc.

-I’m very excited for the opportunity to collaborate on this project because it not only showcases Adobe software, but it would also be a fun and enjoyable experience that would have a lot of personal meaning for me.
+I’m very excited for the opportunity to collaborate on this project because it would also be a fun and enjoyable experience that would have a lot of personal meaning for me.
 I think my work highlights many interesting digital techniques and innovative ideas, and I would love to share my artistic journey with the creative community.
-Having a year to focus on my project would be amazing, and in partnership with Adobe, I’m sure we could create something truly great.
+Having this time to focus on my project would be amazing, and in partnership with UMOCA, I’m sure we could create something truly great.

 Below I have included a few more useful links about my work including my professional experience and contact information.

-Thanks very much for your consideration for the 2018 Adobe Creative Residency.
+Thanks very much for your consideration for the Artist-in-Residence program.
 I hope you will consider my project, I think it would be something new and interesting that the creative community has not seen before.
 Please let me know if I can answer any questions, and I’ll look forward to hearing from you.

 CONTACT – firstname.lastname@example.org